olleyibi/Statistics/README.md

 # Statistics
 Different statistical method application
-Mini Assignment demonstrating Neural Networks Using R Language
+Mini Assignment demonstrating the Use of R Language